-You don’t have to use the best quality items on a wreath.
-But you want to use enough!
+You don’t have to use the best-quality items on a wreath, but you do want to use enough!

 Divide And Conquer

-When I make a wreath I divide it up into imaginary sections and work on one section at a time.
-I broke the forsythia wreath into quarters and worked counterclockwise around the wreath.
-As one-quarter of the wreath was finished I started the next.
+When I make a wreath, I divide it into imaginary sections and work on one section at a time.
+I broke the forsythia wreath into quarters and worked counterclockwise around it.
+As one-quarter of the wreath was finished, I started the next.

-Doing this gets me into a rhythm and I can see from one section to the next how the finished wreath will look.
+Doing this gets me into a rhythm, and I can see how the finished wreath will look from one section to the next.

 Use Hot Glue Liberally

-Because a front door wreath will probably be exposed to at least some of the outdoor elements it’s important to make sure things you put on a wreath don’t fly away!
+Because a front door wreath will probably be exposed to at least some of the outdoor elements, it’s important to make sure the items you put on it don’t fly away!